talverdi/urbinf/modules/module00 - welcome/readme.md

   1. Download the Python 3.7 64-bit [Miniconda](https://conda.io/miniconda.html) installer.
   2. Install it and, when prompted, make it the system default python and add it to the PATH

 Next we configure conda and create an "environment" for the python packages we'll use in this course.
-Open a command prompt/terminal window and run the following commands:
+Open a command prompt/terminal window and run the following commands one at a time:

   1. `conda config --set show_channel_urls true`
   2. `conda config --set channel_priority strict`